xTurbeaux/omnifood/README.md

 # omnifood
-A HTML5 and CSS practice website
+A HTML5 and CSS3 website